Edith Heath: Heath ceramics

+Edith Heath and her husband Brian founded Heath Ceramics after World War II with founding partners, Charles Eames, Ray Eames, Eva Ziesel, Marguerite Wildenhain, Rüssel Wright, and Mary Wright in Sausalito, California.
 A buyer from San Francisco retailer Gumps approached Edith to supply their store with her high quality hand-thrown pottery using the company's pottery studio.
 She accepted the opportunity, while continuing to work in her own studio.
 Major retailers began to order tableware, which required Heath to develop ways to manufacture her pieces from her design rather than create them by hand.
 In 1948, she opened Heath Ceramics in Sausalito, California.
 By 1949, Heath was producing 100,000 pieces a year.

 Heath Ceramics was purchased by Robin Petravic and Catherine Bailey in 2003.
 Edith Heath died on December 27, 2005, at her home in Tiburon, California.

 Tableware

-Edith Heath's "Coupe" line remains in demand and has been in constant production since 1948, with periodic changes to the texture and color of the glazes.
+Edith Heath is known for making domestic items.
+In 1949 Health released her first official tableware collection Coupe a line which remains in demand and has been in constant production.
+Originally the collection was offered in colors such as sand, sage, blue, aqua, and apricot however there has been periodic changes to the texture and color of the glazes.
 Other Heath pottery lines include "Rim," designed in 1960, and "Plaza," designed in the 1980s.

 "Rim", as its name implies, had an unglazed outer rim.
 It was favored by restaurants because the rim made the pieces easy to carry and the pieces stacked securely.

 Architectural tile

 Exterior of Norton Simon Museum highlighting Heath's tile used on the building.

+Later in her career she grew her practice into tiles and building materials as developed the idea of fire-resistant products.
+This idea came to her after a fire took place in 1991 in Oakland, California which destroyed many homes and killed 25 people.

 The Pasadena Art Museum, now the Norton Simon Museum, in Pasadena, California, and designed by Pasadena architects Thornton Ladd and John Kelsey of the firm 'Ladd + Kelsey' used Heath architectural tiles.
 The distinctive and modern curvilinear exterior facade is faced in 115,000 glazed tiles, in varying brown tones with an undulating surface, made by Edith Heath.
 They are part of the backdrop many see when viewing the New Year's Rose Parade.
 Heath was awarded the American Institute of Architects Industrial Arts Medal for this work.
 It was the first time the medal had been given to a non-architect.
 She also collaborated with architects Eero Saarinen, Alexander Girard, Kevin Roche, and William Pereira.